RM1213-ARM/LAB2-Trading-Lab/README.md

 This project provided hands-on experience with real-world infrastructure and system design concepts, including:

-- Building multi-tier distributed architectures
+- Configuring SQL database, users and tables
-- Configuring reverse proxies with Nginx
+- Setting up reverse proxies with Nginx
+- Configuring REST API
 - Managing Linux services with systemd
 - Debugging cross-network communication issues
-- Designing secure network segmentation
 - Integrating frontend, backend, and database systems

 It also strengthened my ability to troubleshoot complex distributed systems in a structured and systematic way.